 Nurses with BS degrees are well-prepared to meet the demands placed on today's nurse.
 Bachelor of Science nurses are prized for their skills in critical thinking, leadership, case management, and health promotion, and for their ability to practice across a variety of inpatient and outpatient settings.
 Nurse executives, federal agencies, the military, leading nursing organizations, health care foundations, community hospitals, and minority nurse advocacy groups all recognize the unique value that baccalaureate-prepared nurses bring to the practice setting.
 Following the nursing curriculum prepares students to become professional registered nurses and includes the following essential components of all baccalaureate nursing programs: a liberal education, professional values, core competencies, core knowledge, and role development.

-Professional Fee for Nursing BSN = $890 per semester.
+Professional Fee for the Bachelor of Science in Nursing programs = $890.00 per semester.